ovrheat/raspberry_rtl_wh1080/README.md

 First of all SPI and I2C on the Rasp must be enabled.
 Use *sudo raspi-config* and go to the 'Advanced Options' and enable both.
 Answer 'Yes' to the question about kernel module to be loaded by default, but do not reboot at the moment.

-If you have a BananaPi you should also install its GPIO_BP.
+If you have a **BananaPi** you should also install its GPIO_BP.
 Look here: https://github.com/LeMaker/RPi.GPIO_BP

 You should now be ready to compile.
-For the Raspberry we assume /home/pi as your home; you can use the folder that you want, especially for the BananaPi, but obviously it should be writable by your user.
+For the Raspberry we assume /home/pi as your home; you can use the folder that you want, especially for the BananaPi, but obviously it should be writable by your user (and you should adapt following commands, of course).

 --